AdobeDocs/target.en/help/main/c-activities/t-test-ab/sample-size-determination.md

 >[!IMPORTANT]
 >
->To get accurate results you must reload the page before changing any parameter numbers.
+>To get accurate results, you must reload the page before changing any parameter numbers.
 Repeat this process every time you change any parameter numbers.

 For an A/B test, the statistical significance, statistical power, minimum reliably detectable lift, and baseline conversion rate are set by the analyst and then the required number of visitors is calculated from these numbers.
 This article discusses these elements and gives guidelines for how to determine these metrics for a specific test.